-For each 2022 Performance Peer, TSR is measured using a 20-trading day stock price average at the beginning and end of the performance period to smooth out volatility.
-Determination of payouts, if any, will be made based on our TSR percentile performance relative to the 2022 Performance Peers at the end of the performance period.
-The maximum number of performance share units that may be earned under the program is 200% of the target number of shares granted if our TSR performance ranks below the 2022 Performance Peers.
-If our TSR performance ranks below the 25th percentile of the 2022 Performance Peers.
-If our TSR performance ranks below the 25th percentile of the 2022 Performance Peers.
-If our TSR performance ranks below the 25th percentile of the 2022 Performance Peers.
-If our TSR performance ranks below the 25th percentile of the 2022 Performance Peers.
-If our TSR performance ranks below the 25th percentile of the 2022 Performance Peers.
-If our TSR performance ranks below the 25th percentile of the 2022 Performance Peers.
-If our TSR performance ranks below the 25th percentile of the 2022 Performance Peers.
-If our TSR performance ranks below the 25th percentile of the 2022 Performance Peers.
-If our TSR performance ranks below the 25th percentile of the 2022 Performance Peers.
-If our TSR performance Peers, there can be no payout.
-Median performance at 50th percentile results in payout at target.
+For each 2023 Performance Peer, TSR is measured using a 20-trading day stock price average at the beginning and end of the performance period to smooth out volatility.
+Determination of payouts, if any, will be made based on our TSR percentile performance relative to the 2023 Performance Peers at the end of the performance period.
+The maximum number of performance share units that may be earned is 250% of the target number of shares granted if our TSR percentile of the 2023 Performance Peers.
+If our TSR performance ranks below the 25th percentile of the 2023 Performance Peers.
+If our TSR performance ranks below the 25th percentile of the 2023 Performance Peers.
+If our TSR performance at 50th percentile results in payout at target.

-Additional details regarding these 2022 grants are provided under "Executive Compensation-Grants of Plan-Based Awards in 2022" below.
+Additional details regarding these 2023 grants are provided under "Executive Compensation-Grants of Plan-Based Awards in 2023" below.

-Time-Based Awards Granted in 2022.
-The restricted stock granted in 2022 are subject to a three-year ratable annual vesting schedule that requires service for a continuous three-year period to become fully vested.
+Time-Based Awards Granted in 2023.
+The restricted stock granted in 2023 are subject to a three-year ratable annual vesting schedule that requires service for a continuous three-year period to become fully vested.

-Payout of 2020 Performance Share Unit Awards.
-Payouts for the 2020-2022 performance share unit cycle were based on our relative TSR results for the three-year period ended December 31, 2022.
-Payouts could range from 0% to 200% of target based on the Company's TSR ranking relative to the nine companies in the performance peer group established upon the grant date in 2020.
-The "2020 Performance Peers" were as follows:
+Payout of 2021 Performance Share Unit Awards.
+Payouts for the 2021-2023 performance share unit cycle were based on our relative TSR results for the three-year period ended December 31, 2023.
+Payouts could range from 0% to 200% of target based on the Company's TSR ranking relative to the nine companies in the performance peer group established upon the grant date in 2021.
+The "2021 Performance Peers" were as follows: